Did you know most pain can be eliminated with stretching?

-“When Should I Breathe?”
-Another trainer in class asked.
+“When should I breathe?”
+Another trainer in the class asked.

 For maximum results.
 Don’t hold your breath.

-Most exercises move in opposite ways (in and out or up and down.)
+Most exercises move in opposite ways (in/out or up/down.)
 Whether you breathe in during the up phase or during the down phase doesn’t really matter.
 What matters is that you’re breathing.
 Make sure the breathing is constant,” Jeff answered.

 Slowly the fitness lights turned on.